Crime and Justice Resources

 - Any book you find which we don't have may be requested through Interlibrary Loan.
 Allow a week to 10 days.

-- Try searching OpenCRS to find Congressional Research Reports on your topic.
+- Try searching Congressional Research Service Reports to find information on your topic.

 - Search the database Lexis-Nexis Academic.